PierreSylvain/TextSummarization/README.md

 > Dans 35% des cas où des violences préexistaient, elles n’avaient pas été dénoncées à la police, mais étaient le plus souvent connues de la famille, des voisins ou de services sociaux.

-## Next Step
+## Last
-This project is a simple summary method that works in most cases, however, there is many improvement ways at each stage of construction.
-Adding more exceptions in data filtering is a good approach to get a "cleaner" text.
+This project is a simple summary method that works in most cases, however, there are many improvement possibilities at each stage.
+Adding more exceptions in the data filtering is a good approach to get a "cleaner" text.
 Filtering is essential in data processing.
-In sentence vectorization other algorithms can be explored as [Wod2vec](https://fr.wikipedia.org/wiki/Word2vec), or [GloVe](https://nlp.stanford.edu/projects/glove/).
+In sentence vectorization other algorithms can be explored as [Wod2vec](https://en.wikipedia.org/wiki/Word2vec), or [GloVe](https://nlp.stanford.edu/projects/glove/).
 Finally, in the sentence ranking, it is possible to use a "ranking" method.

-In the end, the method depends on summarization type and on summarization precision
+The method mainly depends on summarization type and on summarization precision

-In the end, the method to be used must depend on the type of text to be summarized and the degree of summary desired.
+Finally, the method to be used must depend on the type of text to be summarized and the desired degree of summary.